 If you get permission to drop the kerb in front of your property, you may still need extra planning permission before work commences.
 Some of the reasons for needing this are:

-- The size and material of your driveway (for more information on this, see our piece on driveway planning permission)
+- The size and material of your driveway, for more info see driveway planning permission

-- Your property is on a classified road (you can download a list of all the classified roads in Birmingham here)
+- Your property is on a classified road in Birmingham.

-- Your property is in a conservation area (find a list of Birmingham conservation areas here).
+- Your property is in a conservation area in Birmingham.